 Like macOS, Linux seems less responsive than Windows.
 Once you have a few operating systems installed, the Parallels Desktop Control Panel is a handy way to start and stop them.

-Although there are free virtualization options, $79.95 is a reasonable price to pay for the amount of work Parallels have put into optimizing performance and integration.
-The $39.95 option should be affordable to most students.
+Although there are free virtualization options, $99.99/year (or $129.99 one-time purchase) is a reasonable price to pay for the amount of work Parallels has put into optimizing performance and integration.

 Ease of Use: 5/5

 I found launching Windows and switching between Mac and Windows absolutely intuitive.
 The integrated approach of displaying Windows software in Spotlight searches, context menus and the Dock is brilliant.